predixdesignsystem/generator-px-comp/README.md

 ### npm

 [npm](https://npmjs.org/) is a package manger for Node.js.
-We rely heavily on npm to install our grunt tasks, and also to install some of our tools like Bower and Grunt itself.
+We rely heavily on npm to install our gulp tasks, and also to install some of our tools like Bower and gulp itself.
 If you've installed Node.js then npm should already be available on your system.
 Be sure to familiarize yourself with npm first and foremost as it is used throughout the component/Predix landscape.

-### Grunt
+### Gulp

-We use [Grunt](http://gruntjs.com/) to build all of our components and Design Extensions.
-Take some time to familiarize yourself with the [Grunt documentation.](http://gruntjs.com/)
+We use [gulp](http://gulpjs.com/) to build all of our components and Design Extensions.
+Take some time to familiarize yourself with the [gulp documentation.](http://gulpjs.com/)

-The Component Seed comes with two built in grunt tasks: `grunt install` and simply `grunt`.
-The `grunt install` task will pull down all of your dependencies using Bower and generate a RequireJS config file for you.
-The basic `grunt` task will just attempt to compile all of your SASS files to CSS.
-Under the hood `grunt install` will call `grunt` as its final step, so you should only need to run `grunt` if you've made style changes post-install.
+The Component Seed comes with two built in gulp tasks: `gulp serve` and simply `gulp`.
+The default `gulp` task will clean, build css and a [Polymer style module](https://www.polymer-project.org/1.0/docs/devguide/styling) from the .scss files in the `/sass` folder.
+The `gulp serve` task will start up a http server to serve up your documentation/demo pages as well as [Browsersync](https://www.browsersync.io/) to automatically reload the page as HTML changes as well as recompile sass into css (and reload the current page) as it changes.

 ### Bower